azusalad/canvasdownloader/README.md

 # Canvas Downloader
-Automate the download of all module attachments from your Canvas courses.
-Maybe it's the end of the year and you want to save all the notes the teacher has made.
+Webscraper that automates the download of all module attachments from your Canvas courses.

 ## Requirements
 Python, selenium, tqdm, geckodriver, unix system.